-The Dental Council will be implementing minimum language requirements under the provisions of Qualifications Directive 2005/36/EC.
+The Dental Council have implemented minimum language requirements under the provisions of Qualifications Directive 2005/36/EC.
 This means that applicants, from

 1 November 2018, for registration must be proficient in the English language to obtain registration.